Reasons stack up for giving stock

 New standard deduction, new giving strategy

-The relatively new, higher standard deduction makes it harder for taxpayers to itemize.
+The 2018 tax code changes nearly doubled the standard deduction, making it harder for taxpayers to itemize.
 But when you make a large gift, like appreciated stock, you’re suddenly much closer to being able to itemize your deductions.
 This may unlock other deductions as well.

 When you use a donor advised fund, you can spread that large charitable gift across many organizations and over several years.
 This strategy is called “bunching.”
 There’s no need to wait until the end of the year to give charitably.

 Click here to learn more about using a donor advised fund to donate stock and “bunch” your charitable giving.

 With the market performing well, now might be a good time to consider a charitable gift of stock.
 The Catholic Community Foundation of Minnesota can help.
 Give us a call today at 651.389.0300.

 We advise you to seek your own legal, tax, and financial advice in connection with gift and planning matters.
 The Catholic Community Foundation of Minnesota and its staff do not provide legal, tax, or financial advice.